zimeon/oaipmh-validator/Validator.md

 Code was abstracted into this module 2015-01 by Simeon Warner and will be used for the OAI-PMH validation and registration service.

-# COPYRIGHT
+# COPYRIGHT AND LICENSE

-Copyright 2001..2015 by Simeon Warner, Donna Bergmark.
+Copyright 2001..2016 by Simeon Warner, Donna Bergmark.

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.